DheerajKhajuria/pimatic-mysensors/README.md

 The **sensorid** should be the sensorid of the MySensors sensor.
 Don't use this if the type is 'battery'.
 Then you should only provide a nodeid.

+If multiple sensors are using the same sensorid, you can specify a **sensortype**.
+The PressureSensor Example Arduino sketch from MySensors uses V_PRESSURE to send the pressure and V_FORECAST to send the forecast.
+They are both send with the same sensorid (MySensor calls it child-sensor-id).
+You can see in the documentation of the MySensors library (http://www.mysensors.org/download/serial_api_15, under 'set, req') that V_PRESSURE has a value of 4, so the **sensortype** is 4.
+V_FORECAST has a value of 5, so the **sensortype** should be 5.

 The **type** can be one of the following:
 - **integer** (integers are your primary data-type for number storage)
 - **float** (datatype for floating-point numbers, a number that has a decimal point)